Teen Witch: Plot

 Serena gives Louise a book of magic spells to study and she learns to harness her powers by calling the wind and rain.
 She casts a love spell to make Brad fall for her.
 Louise then exacts revenge on Mr. Weaver by undressing a voodoo doll made in Weaver's image, embarrassing him in front of the whole class.
 She also uses her powers to help Ms. Malloy find true love and wealth, and to help Polly gain the courage to challenge fellow student Rhet in an informal rap battle.
 Louise asks for Serena's help to make her the most popular girl in school, and shows her a picture of her favorite pop star, Shana, for inspiration.
-Serena makes a potion, but to complete the spell, explains she needs an item belonging to the singer.
+Serena makes a potion, but, to complete the spell, explains she needs an item belonging to the singer.
 Louise uses her powers to go backstage during Shana's concert, where Shana, under a spell, gives Louise her jacket.

 Thereafter, everyone at school worships and emulates Louise, and Brad takes immediate notice.
-After school, Brad takes Louise to an abandoned house where he gives her the kiss she has long hoped for.
-However, Louise starts to wonders if Brad truly likes her or if he is only attracted to the popularity her powers summon.
+After school, Brad takes Louise to an abandoned house, where he gives her the kiss she has long hoped for.
+However, Louise starts to wonder if Brad truly likes her or if he is only attracted to the popularity her powers summon.
 At school, Louise continues to ascend the social ladder, alienating Polly.
-She also accidentally wishes herself into the lead role of the school play by telling the original lead to break a leg.
+She also accidentally wishes herself into the lead role of the school play by telling the original lead to break a leg, which she does.
 Later, Brad asks Louise to the dance, but Louise, feeling guilt-ridden from injuring a classmate and using magic to gain popularity, declines his invitation.
 Louise attempts to look for a way to reverse all the spells, but Serena explains that the real key to magic is believing in oneself.
 Serena accompanies Louise to the dance, where Louise gives the amulet to Serena and commits to being her true self.
 Upon seeing Louise, Brad crosses the dance floor to be with her.
 He and Louise dance together and kiss, with Brad showing he really likes Louise for who she is and not because of her magic.